darasus/ai-blog/content/the-end-of-the-cold-war.md

   States.
 The U.S. had begun a military buildup that had put significant pressure on the.
 Soviet Union.
 The growing economic power of Japan and West Germany, as well as the energy revolution.
+intro: >-
+  In 1985, the Cold War between the Soviet Union and the United States was at its peak.
+Both powers were still locked in a nuclear arms race that had begun after World War II and continued for decades.
+There was no obvious way out of this dangerous rivalry – until that October, when Mikhail Gorbachev became general secretary of the Communist Party of the Soviet Union (CPSU).

+  As a reformer rather than an ideologue like his predecessors, Gorbachev understood that continuing on this path could lead to catastrophe for his country.
+In December 1985, he traveled to New York City for a summit with U.S. President Ronald Reagan.
+At their first meeting, which took place in a small purple room at the UN headquarters, they began what would become a fundamental shift in international relations.
 ---

 ## What Happened at the Summit?